What Is Wearable Technology?

-The watch can collect and deliver calls and notifications from the iPhone, tracks physical and health activity, all in an AI-backed interface that’s easy to use.
+The watch can collect and deliver calls and notifications from the iPhone, and tracks physical and health activity, all in an AI-backed interface that’s easy to use.

 Beyond the Apple Watch, Google’s Wear OS is the equivalent for Android phone users.